Moro Sky Bar

 The view from Pispalanharju Ridge in Pispala is one of Tampere’s landmarks.
 This place, being nice as a postcard is dotted with colorful wooden houses and located on the world’s highest gravel ridge.
 It is worth to go uphill to make a postcard of a photo.

-If you are about to travel a little further, climb the Haralanharju Ridge in the town of Kangasala 17 km from Tampere.
-This place is recognized as one of state significant landscapes of Finland.
+Haralanharju Ridge, also located in Kangasala, is recognized as one of the nationally valuable landscape areas of Finland.
 In the mid-19th century, the views from the ridge inspired the poet Sakarias Topelius to write the famous song “A Summer Day at Kangasala”.
 You can enjoy the whole beauty of the Haralanharju landscapes from a wooden observation tower that is normally open all year round.
 However, the observation tower is closed 2022–2023 due to renovation.

-This dazzlingly beautiful location has a bit scary name, “Hell’s Lake”.
+Helvetinjärvi National Park is a dazzlingly beautiful location with a bit scary name, “Hell’s Lake”.
 The tops of pines going up into the sky, deep crevices, mysterious cliffs, still lakes — everything here seems to be from another dimension.
 Pass the “Hell’s Gate” (this is how the main entrance to the park is called) and take a walk along a 4 km long path.
 Halfway you will see a narrow Helvetinkolu (“Hell’s Hole”) gorge hidden in the rock, the age of which counts from the ice age.
 Finland was proud of its natural landmark as early as in the 19th century.